palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

 ### Code generation

-The code generation we will learn about in this tutorial will be done using the [Openapi Codegenerator](https://github.com/OpenAPITools/openapi-generator).
+The code generation we will learn about in this tutorial will be done using the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).
 It is a community project widely used by many well-known companies and can generate client code or server stubs from an openapi spec in a [multitude of programming languages and frameworks](https://github.com/OpenAPITools/openapi-generator#overview).
 There are many ways to use the generator.
 It comes as a maven plugin, npm module and standalone JAR.
 In the following sections we will utilize the maven plugin for convenience since the Spring Boot project uses it as the build management tool.

-On a side note, the Openapi generator was forked from the [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) to simplify the original and enable stronger community ownership.
+On a side note, the OpenAPI Generator was forked from the [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) to simplify the original and enable stronger community ownership.

 ## Tutorial Scope